Consensys/security-workshop-for-devs/README.md

 Mythril Classic can analyze smart contracts from many sources, including bytecode on the blockchain.
 In [exercise 4](https://github.com/ConsenSys/devcon4-playground/tree/master/exercise4), we'll identify another type of vulnerability that has often been exploited in the past.
 We'll then show how to detect vulnerable contracts on the mainnet and auto-generate an exploit that extracts the ETH from the vulnerable contract.

-Then it's mini-CTF tim.
+Now the real fun starts!
 We'll deploy a real-world contract instance with a similar vulnerability.
 Whoever exploits it first is not only awesome, but also wins 0.1337 ETH for buying Pizza (or hodl).

 ### Writing Custom Tests